srct/roomlist/README.md

 Exit the mysql shell by typing `exit`.

-Now, to configure your newly created database with the project settings, and set up your project's cryptographic key, copy the secret.py.template in settings/ to secret.py.
-Follow the comment instructions provided in each file to set your secret key and database info.
+Now, to configure your newly created database with the project settings, and set up your project's cryptographic key, **copy the `secret.py.template` in settings/ to `secret.py`**.
+Follow the comment instructions provided in each file to set your secret key and database info. `secret.py` also contains a few additional passwords for email and for Slack.
+The Slack API key will not be necessary unless more 50 people sign into your development instance.
+The email password is unnecessary in development, because the email settings are configured not to send emails via a server, but to print them out to the terminal wherever you're running `manage.py`.

 Run `python manage.py makemigrations` to create the tables and rows and columns for your database.
 This command generates sql code based on your database models.
 If you don't see output noting the creation of a number of models, add the app name to the end of the command, e.g. `python manage.py makemigrations housing`.